Emmotes/ic_spoilers/docs/vlithryn.md

     "id": 2283,
     "flavour_text": "",
     "description": {
         "desc": "Vlithryn gains one Dire Straits stack every time she effectively heals a Champion with Cleric Clinic.
-When she reaches 30 stacks, Persana appears and blesses her with the following:^^- Revivify immediately gains an additional charge^- Justice of the Depths is increased by $(not_buffed amount___3)% for each Dire Straits stack, stacking multiplicatively^- The healing amount of Cleric Clinic is increased by $(not_buffed amount___4)% for each Dire Straits stack, stacking additively.^^Dire Straits stacks continue to increase after Persana appears, up to a maximum of 100.
+When she reaches 30 stacks, Persana appears and blesses her with the following:^^- Revivify immediately gains an additional charge^- Justice of the Depths is increased by $(not_buffed amount___2)% for each Dire Straits stack, stacking multiplicatively^- The healing amount of Cleric Clinic is increased by $(not_buffed amount___3)% for each Dire Straits stack, stacking additively.^^Dire Straits stacks continue to increase after Persana appears, up to a maximum of 100.
 Upon changing areas, all Dire Straits stacks reset and Persana disappears, taking his blessings with him."
     },
     "effect_keys": [
         {
-            "effect_string": "apply_effects_at_stacks",
-            "show_description": false,
-            "apply_effect_stack_amounts": [
-                0,
-                30,
-                30
-            ],
-            "max_stacks": 100,
-            "show_stacks": true,
-            "manual_stacking": true,
-            "stacks_mulitply": false
-        },
-        {
             "effect_string": "vlithryn_divine_intervention",
-            "override_key_desc": "Vlithryn calls for her deity Persana in areas where she effectively heals 30 times, letting her Revivify an additional time, and increase the potency of her main support bonus and healing amount.", "apply_manually": true,
+            "override_key_desc": "Vlithryn calls for her deity Persana in areas where she effectively heals 30 times, letting her Revivify an additional time, and increase the potency of her main support bonus and healing amount.", "persana_sequences": {
-            "persana_sequences": {
                 "idle": 1,
                 "walk": 2
             },
             "base_buff_index": 0,
             "buff_effect_indices": [
-                2,
-                3
+                1,
+                2
             ],
             "graphic_id": 26218,
             "persana_stack_num": 30,
+            "manual_stacking": true,
-            "max_stacks": 100
+            "max_stacks": 100,
+            "show_stacks": true
         },
         {
             "effect_string": "buff_upgrade,10,16895",
             "manual_stacking": true,
             "apply_manually": true,
-            "total_title": "Total Justice of the Depths Bonus", "amount_func": "mult",
+            "total_title": "Total Justice of the Depths Bonus", "stacks_multiply": true,
-            "amount_updated_listeners": [
-                "slot_changed"
-            ],
             "show_bonus": true
         },
         {